 SERVICE Converter

-Extract text from SERVICE files
+Extract text from Systemd service files (SERVICE)

 Drop or upload your .SERVICE file